-School bus transportation in is a shared responsibility of the State Department of Education (SDE) and Berkeley County School District (BCSD).
+School bus transportation is a shared responsibility of the State Department of Education (SDE) and Berkeley County School District (BCSD).
 This shared responsibility provides a transportation system that is safe, economical and efficient.
 The SDE furnishes and maintains the bus fleet and the school district recruits, trains and assigns bus drivers.
 Bus routes are developed by the district and approved by the SDE.

 The department of student transportation is charged with providing transportation service for 22,500+ BCSD students.
 Most buses in BCSD provide service to three bus routes, one for each grade level (elementary, middle, and high).
 Students who live within 1 ½ miles of their school are not generally eligible for school bus transportation.
 The distance is normally measured from the edge of the property or driveway where the student lives to the nearest pedestrian entry point of the school property.